This is the effort of several retired guys, John Fisher K5JHF, Milt Cram W8NUE, Ben Bibb N05K, and I,

 To order kits please contact me directly at K5BCQ followed by an @ sign followed by ARRL.net with no spaces.
 Or via mail (OK in QRZ).

 As we run out of parts we'll just order more if there is interest in the kit.
 Some kits may be retired as the number of kits grow or demand falls off.
 Should be fun and educational and that's what this is all about.
 I'll make improvements to the web site as time allows and hope to make it convenient to use.
-Both John and I are ready to answer any questions and help out.
+We are all ready to answer your questions and help out.

-I just got back from the post office and the rates went up Jan 27th, 2013, especially for DX, so I had to adjust the postage charged.
+I just got back from the post office and the rates went up again Jan 17th, 2016, especially for DX, so I had to adjust the postage charged.

 I realize there are some Hams out there who think they will have difficulty with the small surface mount parts placement and soldering and "think" they can't do it.
 I highly encourage you to try.
 If you "ping" a small part across the room and it's lost forever, contact me and I'll send you another at no cost.
 Some may have vision problems, steadiness problems, etc, again I encourage you to try.

 There have been some problems with the email forwarding through the ARRL Website so let me try this as an alternative; hopefully to also cut down on the robospam.
 You can also contact me through windy10605 followed by an @ sign followed by Juno.com with no spaces.
 Let me also do the same for the other email IDs.

 This is Inspector #5 who is my computer consultant.
 She checks to make sure I answer all emails in a timely fashion.
 In her efforts to educate me she periodically walks across the keyboard, usually puting the system in "Caps Lock" or causing "strange happenings".
 As a tough teacher, she refuses to tell me what she did and wants me to find out for myself.